 - Hands-on lab assignments and projects using various open-source software programs

 Software: Students will use Octave, Caffe, and TensorFlow to complete hands-on assignments and projects.
 These tools are free and open-source.

-Next steps: Upon completion, consider taking courses in our Data Mining for Advanced Analytics program to continue learning.
+Next steps: Upon completion, consider additional coursework in our specialized certificate in Machine Learning Methods to continue learning.